rust-lang/rfcs/text/3410-explicit-move-binding-mode.md

 This is an obvious inconsistency, as match ergonomics permit changing the default binding mode of a pattern.
-Changing it back is only natural, as changing it to the non-default mutable move is possible—that is, writing `mut` overrides match ergonomics and performs a move, although the resulting binding is mutable.
+Changing it back is only natural, as changing it to the non-default mutable move is possible—that is, writing `mut` overrides match ergonomics and performs a move after the dereference, although the resulting binding is mutable.

 Specifically, when most bindings of a large pattern should be of one binding mode, but some should be moves, albeit after a copy, it is inconvenient to forgo match ergonomics entirely